neoclide/coc-tsserver/Readme.md

 - `javascript.inlayHints.variableTypes.suppressWhenTypeMatchesName`: Suppress type hints on variables whose name is identical to the type name.
 Requires using TypeScript 4.8+ in the workspace.
 Default: `true`
 - `javascript.autoClosingTags`: Enable/disable automatic closing of JSX tags.
 Default: `true`
 - `javascript.preferGoToSourceDefinition`: Makes Go to Definition avoid type declaration files when possible by triggering Go to Source Definition instead.
 Requires using TypeScript 4.7+ in the workspace.
 Default: `false`
+- `javascript.hover.maximumLength`: The maximum number of characters in a hover.
+If the hover is longer than this, it will be truncated.
+Requires using TypeScript 5.9+ in the workspace.
+Default: `500`
 - `javascript.format.semicolons`: Defines handling of optional semicolons.
 Requires using TypeScript 3.7 or newer in the workspace.
 Default: `"ignore"`
   Valid options: ["ignore","insert","remove"]
 - `javascript.format.indentSwitchCase`: Defines whether an indent is inserted when a `case` or `default` clause is inside a `switch` statement.
 Default: `true`